Military history of France during World War II: Operation Romeo (15 August 1944)

-Liberation of Toulon and Marseilles
+Liberation of Toulon and Marseille

-The French First Army under Jean de Lattre de Tassigny performed spectacularly in the capture of Toulon and Marseilles.
+The French First Army under Jean de Lattre de Tassigny performed spectacularly in the capture of Toulon and Marseille.
 The original plan intended to attack the two ports in succession.
 The accelerated landings of de Lattre's French forces and the general situation, however, allowed concurrent operations against both.
 De Lattre ordered Lieutenant General Edgard de Larminat to move west against Toulon along the coast, with two infantry divisions supported by tanks and commandos.
 Simultaneously, a second force, under Major General Goislard de Monsabert and consisting of one infantry division and similar supporting forces, would advance in a more northwesterly direction, encircling the naval port from the north and west and probing toward Marseille.
 De Lattre knew that the German garrisons at the ports were substantial: some 18,000 troops of all types at Toulon and another 13,000 (mostly army) at Marseille.
 However, Resistance sources also told him that the defenders had not yet put much effort into protecting the landward approaches to the ports, and he was convinced that a quick strike by experienced combat troops might well crack their defenses before they had a chance to coalesce.
 Speed was essential.